briansteffens/mc/README.md

 ==

 Ever feel like assembly is just too high level?
 Tired of all those ugly letters and fragments of words??
-You'd hex edit a binary file directly but it's too annoying isn't it?.
-Now you can write machine code in hex!
+Now, thanks to recent scientific discoveries and brand new technology, you can write machine code in hex!

 Why write something nasty and hard to understand like this: